Industrial/Organizational Psychologist Career (Salary + Duties)

 Read through what it’s like to go through an industrial/organizational psychology program or watch an I/O psychologist talk about a day in her life.
 Dive even deeper by searching through the I/O psychology subreddit to hear real questions and insights from I/O psychologists working in their field.

 Don’t have much time?
-Take a quick five minutes to hear from multiple i/o psychologists about their careers and why they picked their field.
+Take five quick minutes to hear from multiple i/o psychologists about their careers and why they chose their field.

 Famous Industrial/Organizational Psychologists

-I/O psychology has only been around since the Industrial Revolution, but the psychologists in this field have clearly made an impact on the workplace and the world of psychology as a whole.
+I/O psychology has only been around since the Industrial Revolution, but the psychologists in this field have clearly impacted the workplace and the world of psychology.
 We can thank psychologists like Max Weber and Hugo Munsterberg for starting the conversation about how we can apply psychological principles to the workplace.

-Arthur William Kornhauser is known for his focus on mental health and well-being, especially when it comes to labor unions.
+Arthur William Kornhauser is known for his focus on mental health and well-being, especially regarding labor unions.

 Gary Namie is the founder of the Workplace Bullying Institute.
-His research shows not only that bullies exist off the schoolyard, but they are also found in most workplaces.
+His research shows that bullies exist off the schoolyard and are also found in most workplaces.
 By identifying bullies and targets, people can stand up to bullying at work and prevent the dangerous effect that this has on employees.

 Angela Duckworth, author of Grit, has used her knowledge of psychology to understand what it takes to reach your long-term goals, both in and out of the workplace.